Satisfaction (1988 film): Plot

 Jennie Lee is the lead singer of the all-girl Baltimore rock band, the Mystery.
-At her high school graduation, Jennie gives her valedictorian speech while fellow band member, bass guitarist Daryle accepts a proposal from her high school sweetheart Frankie.
+At her high school graduation, Jennie gives her valedictorian speech while fellow band member and bass guitarist Daryle accepts a proposal from her high school sweetheart Frankie.

 Jennie and the band are going to Florida to audition for a gig at a nightclub for the summer.
 However, many problems arise, first Jennie's older brother doesn't want her to go because it could alter her college plans; second, the band's keyboardist has unexpectedly left the band, and third, their drummer Mooch insulted a gang member who then destroyed their van.
-She tells the band that she borrowed a van from her friend but in fact, with guitarist Billie's help, she stole the gang member's personal van.
+She tells the band that she borrowed a van from her friend but with guitarist Billie's help, she stole the gang member's personal van.

 After recruiting a male keyboard player Nicky, the band heads south for the audition.
 Arriving at the nightclub after closing, they fear they missed their audition.
 Not wanting to have to return, the band finds the owner Martin Falcon's home address to make him listen to them play.
 However, when they arrive at his beach house, they let themselves in and find Falcon is not home.
 They do find Hamlet, Falcon's pet Doberman Pincher dog, who, after Billy sings him a song, becomes fast friends with them.

-Falcon arrives, drunk and assumes they are thieves.
+Falcon arrives, drunk, and assumes they are thieves.
 Explaining who they are, Jennie pleads that he listen to their music, but Falcon informs them that they are in fact a day early.
-Having very little money and no place to stay, he offers them the room that the winners are supposed to be staying in for the summer.
+Having very little money and no place to stay, he offers them the room the winners are supposed to be staying in for the summer.
 The "room" is a tool shack with room for 5 beds.
-The next night, the band auditions and the overwhelming applauding crowd response convinces Falcon to hire them for the summer.
+The next night, the band auditions, and the overwhelming applauding crowd response convinces Falcon to hire them for the summer.